bale-go/parseHRV/README.md

 They were tested with exported data from [EliteHRV](https://elitehrv.com/) and [Heart Rate Monitor](https://play.google.com/store/apps/details?id=com.bmi.hr_monitor) (BM innovations GmbH).

-[Heart Rate Monitor](https://play.google.com/store/apps/details?id=com.bmi.hr_monitor) is a simple application that can record heart rate and ΔRR.
+[Heart Rate Monitor](https://play.google.com/store/apps/details?id=com.bmi.hr_monitor) is a simple application that can record heart rate and RR.
 It is a great choice if you do not want to expose your heart rate data to third parties.
 It works without Google Play Services and it does not require you to create an account.

 [RHRV](https://rhrv.r-forge.r-project.org/) is utilized to calculate time-domain and frequency-domain statistics on the filtered RR data.